 If you have any tips for how to relax and distract yourself in early labor, go ahead and drop some in the comments!

-Jaimie Zaki is an LPN, Certified Doula, IBCLC, birth photographer, and mom who has experienced cesarean birth, hospital VBAC with an epidural, and an unmedicated home birth VBAC.
+Jaimie Zaki is an LPN, Certified Doula, IBCLC, birth photographer, military wife, and mom who has experienced cesarean birth, hospital VBAC with an epidural, and an unmedicated home birth VBAC.
 Jaimie is dedicated to helping women like you birth and breastfeed with confidence!
 Make sure to check out Little Bear Birth Services on Facebook & Instagram and subscribe to LittleBearBirth on youtube!